 Opening new paths for heritage

 According to the group leader Luu Thuy Nguyen, the group's project "3D Dong Ho paintings" originated from a scientific research topic with the content of exploiting the traditional value of folk paintings into modern home interiors.
-When looking for solutions after the research process, the instructor, Associate Professor, Dr. Vu Hong Cuong, suggested to the members the idea of converting Dong Ho paintings, turning 2D paintings into 3D statues for application in modern home interiors.
+When looking for solutions after the research process, the instructor, Associate Professor, Dr. Vu Hong Cuong, suggested to the members the idea of transforming Dong Ho paintings, turning 2D paintings into 3D statues for application in modern home interiors.

 “So the group began to learn more, starting with Dong Ho paintings as well as 3D printing technology.
-When coming into contact with Dong Ho paintings, our group was surprised and impressed by the very special rough do paper material as well as the sparkling shell.
+When coming into contact with Dong Ho paintings, our group was surprised and impressed by the very special rough Do paper material as well as the sparkling shell.
 Dong Ho paintings have simple, rustic shapes, but when we study them closely, we see that the ancestors put a lot of care into them, the animals are funny, lively and the colors are very natural and bright” - young person Pham Thi Le Dung said.

 The "New Dong Ho" group won second prize in the 6th national "Students with startup ideas" contest.